-Students are required to make arrangements to pay fees for the academic year by August 3rd.
-Initial billing for the payment due will be mailed to the student by July 10th.
-Students starting in the winter or spring terms are required to make payment arrangements by their first day of classes.
-Failure to make the required payment will delay admission to classes.
+Students are required to make arrangements to pay fees for the academic year by August 1.
+Initial billing for the payment due will be mailed to the student by July 8.
+Payments for the Fall Term are due the first day of classes, August 24.
+Failure to make the required payment will delay or preclude admission to classes.